WyrdScop/WyrdScop/README.md

 > **“Learning without building is wasted effort.”**

-This space is not for passive observers.
-Every project here serves a purpose: real development through real code.
 Tutorials are a starting point, not an endgame.
 If you're serious, work on a project.
 Everything else is just distraction.

 ---